To Store or Not? Online Data Selection for Federated Learning with Limited Storage

-\textit{Intuitive Interpretation.} Under the proposed new data valuation metric, large data value of one data sample also indicates that its impact on the global FL model is similar to the unbiased global data distribution, guiding the clients to continuously choose and store the data samples which not only follow their own local data distribution, but also have similar effect with the global data distribution.
-In this way, the data heterogeneity across clients is largely reduced, which have been demonstrated to improve FL performance in the literature~\cite{zawad2021curse,chai2019towards, wang2020tackling}.
+\textit{Intuitive Interpretation.} The proposed data valuation metric guides the clients to select the data samples which not only follow their own local data distribution, but also have similar effect with the global data distribution.
+In this way, the personalized information of local data distribution is preserved and the data heterogeneity across clients is also reduced, which have been demonstrated to improve FL performance~\cite{zawad2021curse,chai2019towards, wang2020tackling,yang2021characterizing}.